History

 April 28-30

-- New Found Glory play three sold out shows as part of their “20 Years of Pop Punk” tour, playing two albums in full a night and giving fans a choice of which albums they wanted to hear.
+- New Found Glory played three sold-out shows as part of their “20 Years of Pop Punk” tour, playing two albums in full a night and giving fans a choice of which albums they wanted to hear.

 May 2

-- Ozomatli celebrate the release of their new album “Non-Stop Mexico to Jamaica” with a sold out show at the Troubadour and were joined onstage by Banda La Maravillosa and the Mariachi Divas.
+- Ozomatli celebrated the release of their new album “Non-Stop Mexico to Jamaica” with a sold-out show at the Troubadour and was joined onstage by Banda La Maravillosa and the Mariachi Divas.

 May 19